JinkiJung/iil-todo/README.md

 # Iil to-do list

-Iil is designed by [Jinki Jung](https://jinkijung.github.io/) to write task descriptions according to [Tasc format](https://tasc.readthedocs.io/en/latest/basicConcept.html).
+Iil is designed by [Jinki Jung](https://jinkijung.github.io/) to write task descriptions according to [Iil format](https://tasc.readthedocs.io/en/latest/basicConcept.html).

-This repository is one of implementations of Tasc, a to-do list, which will be used to focus on specific tasks in a daily routine.
+This repository is one of implementations of Iil, a to-do list, which will be used to focus on specific tasks in a daily routine.

 ## Available Scripts